IDCI-Consulting/ExtraFormBundle/Resources/doc/extra_form_type.md

 Take a look at the [default ExtraFormTypes configuration](../config/types.yml)

-To check if a ExtraFormType is well configurated, you could list all them:
+To check if ExtraFormType are well configurated, you could list all them:

 ```sh
 $ php app/console container:debug | grep "idci_extra_form\.type\."
 ```